-- (a) Interest will accrue on Deferred Interest at the applicable Interest Rate from time to time in accordance with Condition 3 and such interest shall constitute "Additional Interest".
-Any Additional Interest shall be payable out of the Statutory Fund in accordance with Condition 3 and this Condition 4, subject to deferral on the same basis as is provided in this Condition 4. - (b) Any Additional Interest accrued up to an Interest Payment Date and not paid on that Interest Payment Date shall, for the purposes of determining any subsequent amount accruing under this Condition 4.3, constitute Deferred Interest.
+- (a) Interest will accrue on Deferred Interest at the applicable Interest Rate from time to time in accordance with Condition 3 as if such Deferred interest formed part of the Face Value of the Subordinated Notes and such interest shall constitute "Additional Interest". - (b) Any Additional Interest shall be payable out of the Statutory Fund in accordance with Condition 3 and this Condition 4, subject to deferral on the same basis as is provided in this Condition 4. - (c) Any Additional Interest accrued up to an Interest Payment Date and not paid on that Interest Payment Date shall (including for the purposes of determining any subsequent amount accruing under this Condition 4.3) constitute Deferred Interest.